openpnp/openpnp/Machine-Axes.md

 **Home Coordinate** gives OpenPnP the initial coordinate after homing.
 This may include a retract distance.

+**Backlash Compensation** will be treated in the [following section](Machine-Axes#backlash-compensation).
+For the first basic setup leave it at **None**.

+**Resolution [Driver Units]** indicates the smallest step that OpenPnP should consider as a change in coordinate, also sometimes named a resolution "tick".
+It should be equal to a micro-step (or a practical multiple thereof).
+The larger the Resolution tick is, the more often OpenPnP can optimize axis moves away (especially in the small adjustments of non.squareness compensation, nozzle tip runout compensation etc.).
+By preventing unneeded micro axis move, OpenPnP can also prevent extra backlash compensation moves (not relevant with DirectionalCompensation).

+## Backlash Compensation

 **Backlash Compensation** defines the method used to compensate any backlash. **Note**: The following assumes you have your axes (and driver etc.) already set up and running i.e. you should first proceed with **None**, then come back later to choose the method and calibrate.

 ![Backlash Compensation](https://user-images.githubusercontent.com/9963310/95687283-e36d6f80-0c02-11eb-8d17-d3f2972c962b.png)